- 6 points

 - Details for undergraduate courses

-- Level 1 core unit in the Environmental Science; Geographical Sciences; Human Geography and Planning major sequences
+- Level 1 core unit in the Human Geography and Planning major sequence

 - Level 1 elective

-- This unit investigates the physical and social drivers of disasters in our modern world such as earthquakes, hurricanes, fires, droughts, floods, landslides, tsunamis and epidemics.
-It provides a comprehensive understanding of the social vulnerabilities and failures in governance as well as environmental and geological triggers that, together, result in slowly unfolding disasters or rapid-onset catastrophic events.
-The unit uses a variety of domestic and international case studies to examine how, in each case, vulnerabilities, environmental hazards and risk management intersect to produce disasters that threaten lives, livelihoods and ecosystems across a range of biophysical and socioeconomic contexts and scales.
+- This unit focuses on physical disasters including earthquakes, hurricanes, tsunamis, epidemics, and those related to climate change including fires, droughts and floods.
+It provides a comprehensive understanding of the environmental, physical and geological and social triggers of these events from an environmental science viewpoint and the social vulnerabilities and failures that, together, result in slowly unfolding disasters or rapid-onset catastrophic events.
+The unit uses a variety of domestic and international case studies to examine how, in each case, physical vulnerabilities, environmental hazards and risk management intersect to produce disasters that threaten lives, livelihoods and ecosystems across a range of biophysical and socioeconomic contexts and scales.

-- Students are able to (1) understand the social, institutional, demographic and management factors through which an environmental hazard becomes a disaster; (2) distinguish between a variety of environmental and geological hazards, including their origin, pace, frequency and intensity; (3) appreciate the multiple layers that produce vulnerability in societies, including differences between low- and high-income countries and inherent disadvantages of particular populations; (4) gain knowledge of and experience in applying core concepts and analytical skills in human and physical geography, environmental sciences and planning; and (5) debate and design strategies for better risk management to reduce harm from disasters.
+- Students are able to (1) distinguish between a variety of environmental and geological hazards, including their origin, pace, frequency and intensity; (2) understand the environmental, physical and governance factors through which an environmental hazard becomes a disaster; (3) appreciate the multiple layers that produce vulnerability in societies, including differences between low- and high-income countries and inherent disadvantages of particular populations; (4) gain knowledge of and experience in applying core concepts and analytical skills in human and physical geography, environmental sciences and planning; and (5) debate and design strategies for better risk management to reduce harm from disasters.

-- Indicative assessments in this unit are as follows: (1) three quizzes relating to the tutorial program, after each core concept (worth 10 per cent each); (2) an in-class examination; and (3) a report on disaster profile, group project.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) individual essay; and (3) group poster and presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.